Prince Harry Reportedly Did Not Propose To Meghan Markle The Way He Really Wanted To

-Just days short of celebrating one year of marriage, it has been revealed by a royal documentary that Prince Harry reportedly did not propose marriage to Meghan Markle in the way or the place he really wanted to.
+Just days short of celebrating one year of marriage, it was revealed by a royal documentary that Prince Harry reportedly did not propose marriage to Meghan Markle in the way or the place he really wanted to.

-The couple, who were wed on May 19, 2018, famously noted during their engagement interview that they were at home in Nottingham Cottage, in England “roasting a chicken” for their meal when Harry suddenly popped the question to a stunned Markle.
+The couple, who were wed on May 19, 2018, famously noted during their engagement interview that they were at home in Nottingham Cottage in England “roasting a chicken” for their meal when Harry suddenly popped the question to a stunned Markle.

-The former Suits star said the proposal was “natural” and completely unexpected, stating that she didn’t allow the prince to finish his words of love towards her before remarking “can I say yes now?”
+The former Suits star said the proposal was “natural” and completely unexpected, stating that she didn’t allow the prince to finish his words of love toward her before remarking “can I say yes now?”

-Express reported that according to a British documentary titled Meghan Markle: Movies, Marriage, and Motherhood, the prince wanted to propose to Markle someplace that had special meaning for them both, the place they fell in love, Botswana.
+Express reported that according to a British documentary titled Meghan Markle: Movies, Marriage, and Motherhood, the prince wanted to propose to Markle someplace that had special meaning for them both – the place they fell in love, Botswana.

-Royal correspondent Katie Nicholl claimed in the documentary that the Duke of Sussex planned on popping the question while the couple were on vacation there but did not.
-It was during that trip that the couple realized they had deep-rooted feelings for one another, with Prince Harry noting during their engagement interview that he managed to persuade Markle to join him on the trip and the couple camped out with each other under the stars.
+Royal correspondent Katie Nicholl claimed in the documentary that the Duke of Sussex planned on popping the question while the couple was on vacation there but did not.
+It was during that trip that the couple realized they had deep-rooted feelings for one another, with Prince Harry noting during their engagement interview that he managed to persuade Markle to join him on the trip, and the couple camped out with each other under the stars.

 View this post on Instagram